benallfree/pocketpages/packages/site/pb_hooks/pages/(main)/docs/plugins/datastar.md

 ## Client-Side Integration

 The plugin automatically injects the Datastar loader script.
-Use DataStar attributes in your HTML:
+Use Datastar attributes in your HTML:

 ```html
 <button data-on-click="@get('/api/increment')">